vishnukatpure/dropwizard-demo/README.md

 # config.yml?
   Dropwizard application has its own subclass of the Configuration class which specifies environment-specific parameters.
 These parameters are specified in a YAML configuration file which is deserialized to an instance of your application’s configuration class and validated

-# How to check Rest Servcies in app
+# How to check Rest Servcies ?
 1. Get Employees<br/>
   Method: GET Url: http://localhost:8080/dropwizard-demo/api/employee/1